frgfm/torch-cam/latest/_sources/index.rst.txt

 TorchCAM: class activation explorer
 ===================================

 TorchCAM provides a minimal yet flexible way to explore the spatial importance of features on your PyTorch model outputs.
+Check out the live demo on `HuggingFace Spaces <https://huggingface.co/spaces/frgfm/torch-cam>`_ |:hugging_face:|

 .. image:: https://github.com/frgfm/torch-cam/releases/download/v0.1.2/base_snippet.png
    :alt: code_snippet
    :align: center

-This project is meant for :
+This project is meant for:

 * |:zap:| **exploration**: easily assess the influence of spatial features on your model's outputs
 * |:woman_scientist:| **research**: quickly implement your own ideas for new CAM methods